 What Inspired "The Glory"?

 Some of the ideas behind the best shows and movies come from real-life events.
-That's the case with "The Glory," which was written by "Goblin" and "Descendants of the Sun" screenwriter Kim Eun-sook.
+That's the case with this psychology thriller which was written by "Goblin" and "Descendants of the Sun" screenwriter Kim Eun-sook.

 Image Credits: Courtesy of SPOTV